cuong3/academic-kickstart/content/home/updates.md

 +++
 #### Updates:
+**10/2023**: Attending UIST 2023 in San Francisco.

 **5/2021**: I'll be attending CHI virtually.
 Feel free to reach out to chat.
 I'm always eager to talk about potential internship & collaboration opportunites.

 **4/2021**: Invited to speak at various graduate level HCI & computational video classes at University of British Columbia (from Prof. Dongwook Yoon), Yale University (from Prof. Julie Dorsey), and Portland State Universit (from my former PhD advisor Prof. Feng Liu).